What Happened To Mia Kanu? HBCU Student Dies After Being Found On Michigan Road Following Party

 The family of an aspiring veterinarian and student at a historically Black college (HBCU) is demanding answers after she died days after being found in the middle of a road in Michigan following a party earlier this month.

-The nature of Kuno’s injury is uncertain, but Click on Detroit reported she suffered “a serious injury to the back of her head.”
+The nature of Kanu’s injury is uncertain, but Click on Detroit reported she suffered “a serious injury to the back of her head.”

 She had been attending a party with her friends before she was found, but little else is known beyond that, her mother said.

-Note: CORRECTION: A previous version of this article misspelled Mia Kanu’s last name.
-This article has been updated to reflect a correction.